Let's keep the pressure down!

 Steps to take before, during, or after pregnancy if high blood pressure is present; and

 Ways to prevent and manage high blood pressure.

 Nutrition and Physical Activity Related Resources

-While managing preeclampsia is outside WIC's scope, managing high blood pressure that existed before pregnancy includes lifestyle changes that are consistent with general recommendations for a healthy pregnancy - eating a healthy diet, exercising, not smoking, and managing stress.
+While managing preeclampsia is outside WIC's scope, managing high blood pressure that existed before pregnancy includes lifestyle changes consistent with general recommendations for a healthy pregnancy: eating a heart healthy diet, managing stress, and not smoking.
+Examples to share include:

 MyPlate print materials including recipes, food fact cards, posters, games, and coloring sheets; many of which are available in Spanish.
 Additionally, find Food Group Quizzes and digital tools like the Start Simple with MyPlate and MyPlate on Alexa apps.